 - Courier options are limited.
 For the US, the only options available are USPS, UPS, and DHL, and for Canada, the only option is Canada Post.

 - Shopify's international shipping options doesn't automatically calculate tax and duties.
-While you can show tax & duty at checkout, you will have to manually update the rates on your own.
-If you plan on shipping worldwide, there are over 220 countries that you would potentially have to update this information for... which is definitely not ideal.
+While you can show tax & duty at checkout, you will have to manually calculate the rates on your own.
+If you plan on shipping internationally, there are over 220 countries that you would potentially have to update this information for... which is definitely not ideal.

 How to overcome these limitations

 This is where the Shopify App Store becomes useful.
-By heading over to the Orders and shipping category, you can find a third-party extension that can address the limitations of Shopify Shipping.
+By heading over to the Orders and shipping category, you can find a third-party extension, or Shopify Shipping Apps that can address the limitations of Shopify Shipping.

 Consider yours truly, Easyship.
 We make international shipping easier as we partner with multiple warehouses and couriers around the world.

-Expand your eCommerce business by integrating our services with your Shopify store.
+Expand your eCommerce business by integrating our app & services with your Shopify store.

 - Easyship can be used by sellers based in the US, Australia, Hong Kong, and Singapore.